rtrouton/rtrouton_scripts/rtrouton_scripts/install_xcode_command_line_tools/README.txt

 4. After installation, unmounts the disk image and removes it from the Mac in question.

 Note: This script should not be used in combination with a payload-free installer package.
-On 10.9.x and 10.10.x, the softwareupdate tool will not work properly when called from within a payload-free package.
+On 10.9.x and later, the softwareupdate tool will not work properly when called from within a payload-free package.